kraudy/IBM-i-pipeline/README.md

 ### Create first source

-Add our [RPG](https://en.wikipedia.org/wiki/IBM_RPG) (RPG intro repo here soon) hello world source.
+Add our [RPG](https://en.wikipedia.org/wiki/IBM_RPG) hello world source.
 Note the naming convention, our pipeline will use that name to know how to compile the soure `rpgle -> languaje` `pgm -> ibm i object`.

 ```bash
 touch hello.pgm.rpgle
 ```

 Now, the code; don't worry if it looks kind of cryptic for you.
-I gotcha (RPG intro repo here soon)
+I gotcha ([RPG intro repo](https://github.com/kraudy/rpg_language))

 ```rpg
 **free